Engineering Altermagnetism via Layer Shifts and Spin Order in Bilayer MnPS$_3$: Results

 The AA$^\prime$ stacking geometry intrinsically breaks out-of-plane symmetry due to the reflection of the top layer along $z \rightarrow -z$.
 As a result, the system becomes more sensitive to in-plane displacements, with Fig.~\ref{fig:sim} (right panel) showing that most lateral shifts reduce the symmetry to lower space groups lacking inversion and mirrors.
 This reduction in symmetry is directly manifested in the spin-resolved band structures of Fig.~\ref{fig:bandsAAp}.
-In the $\uparrow\downarrow/\uparrow\downarrow$ configuration (top row), configurations like AA$^\prime$+\((1/3,2/3)\) and $(1/2,0)$, which retain partial symmetries, show relatively symmetric bands and weak spin splitting.
+In the parallel configuration (top row), configurations like AA$^\prime$+$(1/3,2/3)$ and $(1/2,0)$, which retain partial symmetries, show relatively symmetric bands and weak spin splitting.
 In contrast, for displacements such as $(1/3,1/3)$ and $(0,1/3)$, where Fig.~\ref{fig:sim} indicates the absence of inversion or mirror symmetry, the bands become visibly asymmetric between spin channels, with noticeable differences in curvature and extrema.
-The $\uparrow\downarrow/\downarrow\uparrow$ configuration (Fig.~\ref{fig:bandsAAp}, bottom row) exhibits robust spin splitting across all displacements, being consistent with the lack of any global or partial symmetry connecting the spin sublattices, as confirmed by the stacking-dependent space group analysis.
+The antiparalell configuration (Fig.~\ref{fig:bandsAAp}, bottom row) exhibits robust spin splitting across all displacements, being consistent with the lack of any global or partial symmetry connecting the spin sublattices, as confirmed by the stacking-dependent space group analysis.
 These results establish a clear correspondence between lateral displacement, symmetry reduction, and the emergence of momentum-dependent spin polarization in the band structure.

 Notably, the band path includes three non-equivalent K points (K, K$'$, and K$''$), allowing us to resolve anisotropic spin splitting in $k$-space.
 In altermagnetic configurations, spin splitting is selectively observed along only two of the three $\Gamma$-K segments, reflecting the momentum-filtered action of residual symmetry operations.
 Section \ref{sec:bnd-split} provides a momentum-resolved analysis of the spin splitting, computed by evaluating the energy difference between spin channels across the Brillouin zone.
-The combined evolution of spin degeneracy, gap character, and band extrema demonstrates the tunability of stacking and magnetism as a platform for designing spin-functional van der Waals materials.
+The combined evolution of spin degeneracy, gap character, and band extrema demonstrates the tunability of stacking and magnetism as a platform for designing spin-functional van der Waals materials.}